TangoIndiaPapa/tagima-hall/README.md

-# True Artificial General Intelligence with Mystique Aura - Hallucinating All Life Long (TAGIMA-HALL)
+# Virtual Generative AI Software Development Team
 It's the year 2038, and Generative AI has completely transformed software development, leaving no jobs for humans.
 In response, the Skynet Foundation and the JARVIS Foundation decided to fund real human interns to learn basic programming.
 They created a neural organism called the True Artificial General Intelligence with Mystique Aura - Hallucinating All Life Long (TAGIMA-HALL) to mentor and guide interns.
-TAGIMA operates on a massive data center called TAGIMA Hall and leverages the best Generative AI from AWS, Google, Microsoft, OpenAI, and other leading AI companies.
+TAGIMA-HALL leverages the best Generative AI from AWS, Google, Microsoft, OpenAI, and other leading AI companies.

 To make the experience less intimidating for interns, TAGIMA created a virtual team with unique members to help interns feel more comfortable and welcomed in a team setting.